95 #127

 95 #139

-Ongel, the old Sherpa with his cheap rubber boots, was a stabilizing influence and a wonderful companion.
+Ongel, the old Sherpa with his cheap rubber boots, is a stabilizing influence and a wonderful companion.

 95 #140

-Matuk (on far right) and his companions are stunned at the manifestation of the, “Deities from the sky”.
+Matuk (far right) and his companions are stunned at the manifestation of the, “deities from the sky”.

 95 #141

-The Gillenwater brothers can’t shake their dogged illness as evidenced in Troy’s expression.
+The Gillenwater brothers can’t shake their dogged illness as evidenced in Troy Gillenwater’s expression.

 95 #142